 Facebook Container

-Facebook Container is a Firefox extension developed by Mozilla itself.
-Almost everyone online has a Facebook account and prefer to stay logged in to it as well for convenience.
-However, Facebook tracks the pages you visit while you’re logged in, even if Facebook is not open in any tabs.
-Reports suggest that Facebook is even tracking users when they’re logged out.
-Obviously, there are concerns regarding privacy.
-This extension isolates your Facebook login from the rest of your browser.
-Thus, all your browsing is hidden from Facebook.
-This should, at least theoretically, make it difficult for Facebook to track you if not impossible.
+Facebook Container is an extension developed by Mozilla itself.
+Almost everyone online has a Facebook account and prefers to stay logged in to it as well for convenience.
+However, Facebook tracks the pages you visit while logged in, even if it’s not open in any tabs.
+Reports suggest that Facebook even tracks users when they’re logged out.
+There are privacy concerns.

 Multi-Account containers

 Each container and its tab are of different colors.
-These containers are isolated from the rest of your browser and from each other.
+These containers are isolated from the rest of your browser and each other.
 So you can log in to your personal Facebook account at work but when someone uses Firefox to open Facebook normally your account won’t be signed in.
 In my view, this is one of the best privacy extensions for Firefox that you must try.

 Cookie AutoDelete